zck15/CLLFO-SHA-3/hardware/README.md

 ## Introduction

 This directory contains the hardware implementation code for the article [Breaking Ground: A New Area Record for Low-Latency First-Order Masked SHA-3]().
-It implements a 2-share masked Keccak, which is proven in the article to be first-order glitch and wire-transition robust probing secure.
+It implements a 2-share masked Keccak, which is proven in the article to be first-order glitch and register-transition robust probing secure.
 This implementation has the same latency (one round per cycle) as the unprotected round-based Keccak, occupies three times the area, and requires 2 fresh random bits per cycle.
 For considerations on integrating it into larger first-order circuits, please refer to the final section of the original paper.

 Note: For a fair comparison with related works, we have implemented a Keccak core that performs one permutation at a time.
 Modifying it to support the full SHA-3 functionality should be relatively straightforward, requiring adjustments to the control module and input handling.